denuoweb/qtum-ethers/README.md

 # Htmlcoin Ethers
 A module for using Htmlcoin through an Ethers compliant library to make it simpler to use Htmlcoin

-# Upgrading from 0.0.3
-public key address generation now follows HTMLCOIN behavior, the same private keys will now generate different addresses

-adds support for importing WIF private keys

-gas price is now specified in WEI, not Satoshis

 # Installation

 Open a console and run